 Click here for more information on academic progress and our Key Stage 2 results.

 Wellington Primary School will publish details of Pupil Premium spend in an annual report online, which will be updated as national data becomes available.
-This report aims to detail how the Pupil Premium has been used within school.
-Regular reports will be presented on the progress of pupils supported by Pupil Premium to the Resources and Standards Committee of the Governing Body at Wellington Primary School.
+This report aims to detail how the Pupil Premium has been used within school, and its impact.